 Changing the colour of your upholstery

-If you don’t like your upholstery’s current color, but you still like the material itself, you don’t necessarily have to reupholster the bed.
+If you don’t like your upholstery’s current colour, but you still like the material itself, you don’t necessarily have to reupholster the bed.
 You can paint the material instead.
 It’s easier than you’d expect but think carefully before doing it if the material is expensive.

-You’ll need some chalk paint, a bucket, a paintbrush, painter’s tape, sandpaper and a drop cloth.
+You’ll need some chalk paint, a bucket, a paintbrush, painter’s tape, sandpaper, and a drop cloth.
 Here’s how to paint your upholstery:

 - Tape off the edges of the upholstered part.
 This is the first thing to do so that if your upholstery is within any frame, such as a headboard frame, you don’t splash it with paint.
 For the same reason, cover up your mattress with a drop sheet.

-- Add the paint to water.
+- Add the paint to the water.
 Add three parts of paint to one part of water into your bucket.
 Stir the paint.

 - Start painting the upholstery.
 Paint on a coat, taking care to paint in the same direction on each stroke, and then let the paint dry.